gdiestelmath/Springboard/README.md

 # Springboard
 Springboard Projects
-SQL Project for Springboard Course.
-Just copied code from remote sql server.
+python notebooks have outputs for review sql project is just code